 Why did you major in History?

 Growing up, I loved learning and reading.
 I was often found with my nose in a book whether fiction or a biography.
 I constantly wanted to learn more about life outside of my small circle.
-When I arrived at the University of Michigan my freshman year, I couldn’t find my way around campus, let alone tell you what I wanted to study.
+When I arrived at the University of Michigan my first year, I couldn’t find my way around campus, let alone tell you what I wanted to study.
 However, sophomore year I took Professor Juster’s History 260, United States to 1865, and things snapped for me.
 I raved about the class to anyone and everyone that would listen.
 I looked forward to stepping into discussion and bouncing thoughts about the colonial economy off of other students.
 After chatting with my peers and mentors and reflecting on my class experiences, I decided to major in History because I was truly passionate about the topic and knew that the next three years would challenge me.

 You've worked in sales and marketing since graduating—tell us more about that.